-The integrative project requirements aspire to support the program goals and outcomes referenced on page 5 of this Handbook.
-In light of these goals and outcomes, students fulfilling integrative project requirements will demonstrate (a) advancement in a practice that strengthens witness and ministry in both communities of faith and in society; (b) an advanced ability to analyze a specific context for ministry using theological and sociological research; and (c) insights reflecting creativity or an innovative approach to ministry and integrative thinking about the church in the world.
+The integrative project requirements aspire to support the program goals and outcomes referenced on page 5 of this handbook.
+In light of these goals and outcomes, students fulfilling integrative project requirements will demonstrate (a) advancement in a practice that strengthens witness and ministry in both communities of faith and society; (b) an advanced ability to analyze a specific context for ministry using theological and sociological research; and (c) insights reflecting creativity or an innovative approach to ministry and integrative thinking about the church in the world.

-The integrative project is designed by the student under the supervision of a member of the faculty and with the concurrence of the D.Min. director and Academic Dean, as with the miniproject.
+As with the mini-project, the integrative project is designed by the student under the supervision of a member of the faculty and with the concurrence of the DMin director and Academic Dean.
 This project involves the workload of two courses and earns six (6) credit hours.
-The length of this project is 60-100 pages, not including appendixes and the bibliography.
-Integrative project proposal forms are available from the D.Min. director.
+It should be 60-100 pages long, excluding appendixes and the bibliography.
+Integrative project proposal forms are available from the DMin director.

 Faculty supervisors of these integrative projects may be drawn from either campus.
-Ordinarily, a student is likely to work with a faculty member on the campus where he or she begins.